 In June 2014, the Company issued \$113.4 million in aggregate principal amount of 7.125% fixed-rate notes due 2021 (the "Notes").
-The estimated fair value of the Notes was based on the December 31, 2014 closing price as the Notes are traded on the New York Stock Exchange under the ticker "CLA."
+The estimated fair value of the Notes was based on the closing price as of the measurement date as the Notes are traded on the New York Stock Exchange under the ticker "CLA."